Honey chain traceability

 The project sought to extend international market access for Guatemalan honey and improve living conditions for beekeepers and other actors in the country's honey value chain.
 In particular, the project’s activities contributed to the implementation of an electronic records system designed to ensure product traceability through all stages of production, processing and distribution, and helped increase the application of good production and manufacturing practices.

-In Guatemala, beekeeping is generally practised as a secondary activity by small-scale farmers, and is a source of temporary employment, particularly during the harvesting season.
-The sector's main activities revolve around honey exports, with virtually no marketing of any other hive by‑product, such as pollen, propolis, royal jelly or wax.
+In Guatemala, beekeeping is generally practiced as a secondary activity by small-scale farmers, and is a source of temporary employment, particularly during the harvesting season.
+The sector's main activities are honey exports, with virtually no marketing of any other hive by-products such as pollen, propolis, royal jelly or wax.
 There are an estimated 3,000 beekeepers and 150,000 beehives nationwide.
-In total, 1,421 beekeepers, with 95,376 beehives, are registered in the Guatemalan Beekeeping Register (REGAPI) database of the Ministry of Agriculture, Livestock and Food (MAGA) has only 1,421 beekeepers and 95,376 beehives registered.
+However, the Guatemalan Beekeeping Register (REGAPI) of the Ministry of Agriculture, Livestock and Food (MAGA) has only 1,421 beekeepers and 95,376 beehives registered.

 Electronic traceability system

 A honey production traceability module has been designed and integrated into the national agriculture traceability platform (Guatemala's electronic records system).
 The module includes all records necessary to trace honey and track its movement through production, harvesting, receipt at plant and packaging for export or marketing in the domestic market.
 It also covers aspects related to official safety monitoring, such as sample taking, the results of analyses and certification.